RIOT-OS/RIOT/examples/dtls-echo/README.md

 The code has been tested in the FIT-LAB with M3 motes.
 However, erros can occurrs.
 Enabling the line `CFLAGS += -DNDEBUG` in the `Makefile` reduces the risk.

+## Disabling IEEE 802.15.4 ACK Request Flag

+If you are noticing too many retransmissions by each UDP datagram sent.
+This flag should de unset.
+The command is:

+    ifconfig <ID> -ack_req